 Some also aren't happy about the cast being comprised mostly of canon foreigners, since there's already plenty of S.H.I.E.L.D. agents from the comics to use.
 Others feel that with Coulson himself having been an original character for the Marvel Cinematic Universe, it's appropriate.

 There's also some unhappy about how the main cast is almost entirely white, save for Melinda May (played by Ming-Na Wen, who is Chinese) and Skye (played by Chloe Bennet, who is half-white and half-Chinese), given the lack of diversity in the broader MCU.
 It should be noted that many of the people making this criticism don't realize that Chloe Bennet is half-Chinese.
+Also, this criticism has lessened somewhat now that Triplett's on the team.

 Some also hate the show because it focuses on a small team of individuals instead of the much larger overall organization of S.H.I.E.L.D.